maiobarbero/astro_academia/README.md

 GitHub Actions runs these checks on pushes and pull requests.
 The tests cover search indexing, filtering, content and URL preparation, snippets, and loading recovery.

-## Releases and changelog

-[CHANGELOG.md](CHANGELOG.md) is generated from published GitHub releases.
-Create a release with a tag and release notes; the **Update changelog** workflow refreshes the file and commits it to the default branch.
-Editing or deleting a release also refreshes it.
-Prereleases are included; drafts are excluded.

-You can run the workflow manually from the Actions tab to import existing releases.
-Edit release notes on GitHub rather than the generated file.
-Repository rules must allow the workflow's `GITHUB_TOKEN` to commit to the default branch.

 ## License

 [MIT](LICENSE).